-The driving assessment includes both off and on road components.
-The off road component is conducted by a specialised driver-trained occupational therapist, and the on road component by the occupational therapist and driving instructor.
+The driving assessment includes both off and on road parts.
+Both are conducted by a driver-trained occupational therapist who has specific qualifications in assessing driving function.

 Your Driving Assessment